XIII Sorrows

-XIII Sorrows is the debut extended play (EP) by American rapper Odetari following his collaborative extended play, 3x3.
-The album was released on September 13, 2023, through Artist Partner Group.
+XIII Sorrows is the debut extended play (EP) by the American rapper Odetari.
+The album was released on September 13, 2023, through Artist Partner Group, as a follow-up to his collaborative EP, 3x3 (2023).
 The EP features guest appearances from 6arelyhuman, Cade Clair, and Jeleel.
-The album draws influence from the electronic dance music scene, with a more electronic approach than his previous extended play, 3x3 (2023).
+In contrast to the sound of his previous studio album, XIII Sorrows revisits the electronic style of 3x3 (2023) while incorporating elements of electronic dance music.

-XIII Sorrows is an EDM EP that comprises subtle elements of hip-hop and jersey club.
+XIII Sorrows is an electronic dance music EP that contains subtle elements of hip-hop and jersey club.
 XIII Sorrows was supported by four singles, all of which charted and were certified gold.
 Consisting of eleven tracks and a duration of around sixteen minutes, the production was handled by Odetari and Giomadx, with Odetari being the sole songwriter.
 Upon its release, it received generally favorable reviews from critics and was certified gold by the Polish Society of the Phonographic Industry (ZPAV).

-Background and composition
+Background and recording

+After getting fired from his job as a high school teacher, Taha Othman Ahmad Odetari began releasing songs on SoundCloud and frequently used them in his videos on the social media platform TikTok.
+His music later became popular on TikTok due to his videos of audio deepfakes of video game characters.
+Odetari would then release his collaborative extended play (EP), 3x3, with 9lives.
+He then began working on new material and recorded XIII Sorrows at the Artist Partner Group studio in Los Angeles, California.
+Odetari had named the EP after the Japanese video game franchise Kingdom Hearts group Organization XIII.

+Composition

-Odetari's music became popular on TikTok due to his videos of audio deepfakes of video game characters.
-The aforementioned had used his songs in the background.
-After getting fired his job as a high school teacher, he began releasing songs on SoundCloud more frequently and using them in his TikTok videos.
-XIII Sorrows is an EDM EP that incorporates elements of hip-hop, hyperpop, and jersey club.
-While exploring themes of "braggadocious disaffection".
-It features guest appearances from 6arelyhuman, Cade Clair, and Jeleel, production was handled by Odetari and Giomadx, while also being solely written by Odetari.
-The album title is named after the Kingdom Hearts group Organization XIII.
-It would gain traction following a surge of virality on TikTok.
+XIII Sorrows is an electronic dance music album that incorporates elements of hip-hop, hyperpop, and jersey club.
+Critics felt that the EP had explored themes of "braggadocious disaffection".
+The project features guest appearances from 6arelyhuman, Cade Clair, and Jeleel, with production being handled by Odetari and Giomadx, and the former being the sole songwriter.